 Anyone who is dating, engaged, or married knows, whether they like to admit it or not, that real relationships sometimes call for some real work.
 And while it’s normal for all couples to go through ups and downs, if you’re beginning to consider options for outside help, that can be a good thing.
-If you’re curious what couples counseling is really like and whether it might be a fit for you—we’re here to help.
+If you’re curious about what couples counseling is really like and whether it might be a fit for you—we’re here to help.
 For some expert advice, we reached out to Daniel Brewer, a licensed professional counselor in Hoboken, New Jersey, for insight into the world of couples counseling.

 What Is Couples Counseling?

 “Couples counseling is an attempt to resolve interpersonal conflict in one’s relationship," says Brewer.
 "It typically entails a thorough assessment of each partner’s psychosocial history to help the clinician grasp each individual’s worldview and conceptualization of the source of the conflict or impasse."
 Essentially, it's couples working together with a licensed therapist or expert to attempt conflict resolution.

 Brewer continues, “This process is also meant to begin the process of empathy between the couple as the clinician offers insight into the efficacy of questions and models active listening—a micro counseling skill.”
 Couples will share their concerns with one another in this environment while practicing listening and communication skills.

 Empathy is critical in all relationships, particularly romantic ones, and it is an important piece to the counseling puzzle.
 “Developing empathy for one’s partner is the central goal in couples counseling.
 To that end, clients are encouraged to understand their own bias or worldview, which may be culturally-based, class-based, experience-based, or family-based,” explains Brewer.